fzyzcjy/flutter_convenient_test/README.md

 * **Retryability**: No manual `pump`, wait or retry anymore.
 Just write down what you want, and the framework will retry and wait.
 * **Being interactive**: Play with the app interactively, again within seconds.
 * **Isolated**: One test will no longer destroy environment of other tests - run each with full isolation (optional feature).
+* **Enhanced golden**: Allow a few pixels to be different, screenshot widgets above your widget, etc (Standalone feature)

 And also...